How Long Does CBD Stay in a Dogs System?

 What differentiates full spectrum CBD oil from the standard CBD oils is the number of cannabinoids in the product.
 The hemp plant is made up of over 100 cannabinoids, with the 2 most recognized being CBD (Cannabidiol) and THC (Tetrahydrocannabinol).
 In addition to these primary cannabinoids, there are several other cannabinoids in full-spectrum hemp that also have medicinal healing properties.
 Among them, CBN, CBG, CBV and a list of acidic forms like CBDA (Cannabidiolic Acid).

-With a full compliment of cannabinoids and all of the original natural plant terpenes intact, whole plant, full spectrum hemp is a better CBD oil for improving canine health.
+With a full complement of cannabinoids and all of the original natural plant terpenes intact, whole plant, full spectrum hemp is a better CBD oil for improving canine health.

 - Look for organic products.
 If the CBD oil isn’t organic, it should at the very least be free of pesticides, fungicides, and solvents.